kboldiston/kboldiston.github.io/_posts/2020-10-04-test-your-code.markdown

 make it testable and run it often.

 The best practices in software development are always around feedback, find bugs earlier, find out what the client *actually* wants as soon as possible.
-Doing this helps you prove that the the could at least at its individual parts, should run.
+Doing this helps you prove that the code should at least at its individual parts, run.

 Take this code for example